Ahmad-Haymour/Axios-App/README.md

 ## Model UML Diagram
 ![Model UML Diagram](./images/Axios_Events_Diagram.png)

+- **This application works only when** I activate the database on my computer or when you establish a connection to MongoDB to enable user methods and event actions, as well as chatting.

+- To do that you need to go into the 'server' folder, then open the '.env.template' file to add your MongoDB Connection cluster.
+After that, you need to change the file name to '.env,' which means deleting '.template'.

 ## Key Features
 - **User Registration and Authentication:** Users can easily create accounts, log in, and manage their profiles securely.
 Account registration provides a personalized experience, allowing users to keep track of their event history and activity.